KoenZomers/LidlApi/README.md

 var session = new KoenZomers.Lidl.Api.Session(language: "DE-DE", country: "DE");
 ```

-The other optional parameters in the constructor you typically don't need to and should not change from their defaults.
+The other optional parameters in the constructor you typically should not change from their defaults.

 Once you have the session initiated, you need to authenticate it first using: